hruffieux/echoseq/README.md

 simulation or can replicate real datasets supplied by the user (which may replace real data when these cannot be shared for diverse privacy reasons).
-The data generation schemes are based on generally accepted principles of population genetics (Hardy--Weinberg equilibrium, linkage-disequilibrium, natural selection, pleiotropic control, sparsity assumptions).
+The data generation schemes are based on generally accepted principles of population genetics (Hardy–Weinberg equilibrium, linkage-disequilibrium, natural selection, pleiotropic control, sparsity assumptions).

 Details in H. Ruffieux, A. C. Davison, J. Hager, I. Irincheeva, Efficient